-The Astronomical Observatory of Ravenna (Planetarium) is located inside the Public Gardens, just behind the MAR – Ravenna City Art Museum.
+The Planetarium of Ravenna (Planetarium) is located inside the Public Gardens, just behind the MAR – Ravenna City Art Museum.
 Opened in 1985, the observatory has a dome with a diameter of 8m and a capacity of 56 people.
-It regularly hosts conferences, lectures and workshops.
+It regularly hosts conferences, lectures, and workshops.

 The Planetarium is located inside the Public Gardens, 300m away from the railway station.
 Bus parking 50m away and car park 150m away, both in Via Santi Baldini.
 Bus route n.
 4 (bus stop in Viale Santi Baldini).
 Close to MAR (City Art Museum) and to the Church of Santa Maria in Porto.

 Edited by the editorial team